Ultra-broad band perfect absorption realized by phonon-photon resonance in periodic polar dielectric material based pyramid structure: The spectral response of different incident angles

 Fig.~\ref{angle_response} show the dependence of the spectral response with different incident angle.
 One may conclude from that the perfect absorption doesn't limited to normal incidence but can be extended to a large angle.
-Also, an additional peak was excited and shift with the change of incident angle (Basically linearly).
+Also, an additional peak was excited and shift with the change of incident angle ({basically} linearly).
 In order to investigate the additional peaks in Fig.~\ref{angle_response}, the magnetic field distributions was given in Fig.~\ref{gmr}.
-The strong guided-mode resonance has been observed from that.
+One may conclude that the additional peaks originate from the guided-mode resonance.